 The fifth and final step to mentally prepare for exercise is to reward yourself.
 “Cash rules everything around me, CREAM, get the money, dollar, dollar bill y’all!”
 If you are a Wu-Tang Clan fan (they were one of my favorite groups when I use to listen to hip hop), then you know what I am talking about.
 If you are not, I think you can figure it out.

-Mentally preparing for exercise can be challenging.
+In conclusion, mentally preparing for exercise can be challenging.
 I am sure that if you follow these five ways to mentally prepare for exercise, you will be more motivated to exercise each time you do it!
 We are here to help you get motivated to exercise.
 Schedule a FREE consultation with us today!